duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_1_hw_assembly_db17.md

     <img src="back_view_fully_assembled.jpg" style='width:30em; height:auto'/>
 </div>

-Note: For the ETH students, the M3*10 nylon screws for attaching the rear spacers with chassis were already distributed during the duckiebot ceremony and not included in second distribution.
+Note: For the ETH students, the M3*10 nylon screws for attaching the rear spacers with chassis were already distributed during the Duckiebot ceremony and not included in second distribution.
 Please reuse them!

 #### Mount Rear Bumper